 1. Disaster on top of disaster

-Letโs start with the most recent: the magnitude 7.2 earthquake that hit southwest Haiti on Saturday, August 14.
+Let’s start with the most recent: the magnitude 7.2 earthquake that hit southwest Haiti on Saturday, August 14.
 So far, over 1,900 people have been confirmed dead (though the death toll is expected to keep climbing) and thousands are injured.
 Homes, schools, markets, churches and hospitals have been flattened.
 The quake triggered landslides, which destroyed roads and bridges, making it extremely difficult for rescue crews to travel and deliver supplies.

-If this sounds familiar, itโs because 11 years ago another major earthquake struck Haiti, killing 220,000 people and displacing more than a million.
-Located on a fault line between the North American and Caribbean tectonic plates,ย Haitiโs earthquakes are catastrophicย for many reasons, one of which is that many buildings are built to withstand hurricanes, instead of quakes.
+If this sounds familiar, it’s because 11 years ago another major earthquake struck Haiti, killing 220,000 people and displacing more than a million.
+Located on a fault line between the North American and Caribbean tectonic plates, Haiti’s earthquakes are catastrophic for many reasons, one of which is that many buildings are built to withstand hurricanes, instead of quakes.

 And speaking of hurricanes, Tropical Storm Grace hit Haiti just days after the earthquake, bringing high winds, heavy rain and flooding.
-Relief workers and doctors were rushing toย save as many people as they could before the powerful storm arrived.
+Relief workers and doctors were rushing to save as many people as they could before the powerful storm arrived.

 What do these disasters have to do with girls?

-Planโs research shows that adolescent girls are one of the most at-risk groups when disasters strike.
+Plan’s research shows that adolescent girls are one of the most at-risk groups when disasters strike.
 With their homes destroyed, girls in Haiti are left with little protection from violence, exploitation and abuse (all which increase during crises).
 And child traffickers thrive in the chaos of emergencies, targeting vulnerable girls and children who are separated from their families or desperate for opportunities.

 2. Political insecurity and gender-based violence

 Violence is a very real threat to girls and women in Haiti.
-In fact,ย thousands of women and children in Port-au-Prince have been displaced because of gang violenceย this summer.
+In fact, thousands of women and children in Port-au-Prince have been displaced because of gang violence this summer.
 Criminal organizations run entire neighborhoods of the city.

-Gender-based violence spiked drastically in 2020 during lockdowns, and it was already shockingly high in Haiti to begin with (itโs been reported that one in three Haitian women have experienced gender-based violence).
-And those are just the assaults that are reported โ many more go unreported because women and girls fear being stigmatized, and because seeking justice is challenging, even though rape was formally criminalized in 2005.
+Gender-based violence spiked drastically in 2020 during lockdowns, and it was already shockingly high in Haiti to begin with (it’s been reported that one in three Haitian women have experienced gender-based violence).
+And those are just the assaults that are reported — many more go unreported because women and girls fear being stigmatized, and because seeking justice is challenging, even though rape was formally criminalized in 2005.

 3. COVID-19 and lack of access to health care

 The pandemic had a slow start in Haiti, but that seems to be changing.
-Cases started to surge in May, and some patients have had to be transported to other countries since Haiti doesnโt have the facilities for advanced treatment.
+Cases started to surge in May, and some patients have had to be transported to other countries since Haiti doesn’t have the facilities for advanced treatment.

 But the vaccine finally arrived in July, making Haiti one of the last countries in the world to get it.
 The rollout has started, first with health care workers and people over 65 years old.

 Girls are always disproportionately affected by emergencies, and COVID-19 is no different.
 Besides being more at risk for violence and never returning to school, girls also are losing critical access to health care.
-Theyโre unable to get the resources and information they need to meet their unique health needs โ like when they start their period and need menstrual supplies, if theyโre sexually assaulted or if theyโre having an early pregnancy, which can be life-threatening.
+They’re unable to get the resources and information they need to meet their unique health needs — like when they start their period and need menstrual supplies, if they’re sexually assaulted or if they’re having an early pregnancy, which can be life-threatening.

 The earthquake just made access to health care even more difficult.
 Hospitals and clinics in the western region have been destroyed.
-There are just a few doctors andย only one surgeonย in the entire area, and theyโre now faced with treating thousands of patients in collapsed buildings, makeshift operating rooms and parking lots.
+There are just a few doctors and only one surgeon in the entire area, and they’re now faced with treating thousands of patients in collapsed buildings, makeshift operating rooms and parking lots.

-In this chaos, where can you go if you have COVID-19 symptoms, or if youโre an adolescent girl in desperate need of a clinic appointment?
+In this chaos, where can you go if you have COVID-19 symptoms, or if you’re an adolescent girl in desperate need of a clinic appointment?

 4. Poverty and hunger

 About 60% of Haitians live in poverty and more than 24% live in extreme poverty.
-Itโs the lowest-income country in the Western hemisphere.
-The reasons for Haitiโs poverty are complex, butย its history of exploitation from other countriesย is a big part of it.
+It’s the lowest-income country in the Western hemisphere.
+The reasons for Haiti’s poverty are complex, but its history of exploitation from other countries is a big part of it.

-Many households in Haiti are women-led, meaning theyโre responsible for providing for their families.
-Thatโs difficult when gender discrimination keeps you from working; many women in Haiti work in the informal sector, and they have a 20% higher chance of being unemployed, according to a 2016 World Bank report.
+Many households in Haiti are women-led, meaning they’re responsible for providing for their families.
+That’s difficult when gender discrimination keeps you from working; many women in Haiti work in the informal sector, and they have a 20% higher chance of being unemployed, according to a 2016 World Bank report.

-Poverty affects girls and women in unique ways, like if they canโt afford menstrual pads, they have to resort to using unhygienic materials (like rags or leaves) and are likely to miss school.
-When you miss a few days every month, itโs easy to fall behind.
+Poverty affects girls and women in unique ways, like if they can’t afford menstrual pads, they have to resort to using unhygienic materials (like rags or leaves) and are likely to miss school.
+When you miss a few days every month, it’s easy to fall behind.

 And of course, poverty leads to hunger.
-Last year, theย Global Hunger Index measured hunger in Haitiย and gave it a score of 33.5 โ much higher than the global average of 18.2.
+Last year, the Global Hunger Index measured hunger in Haiti and gave it a score of 33.5 — much higher than the global average of 18.2.
 This made Haiti the hungriest country in the Americas and the fourth hungriest in the world (after Chad, Timor-Leste and Madagascar).
-Though food security in Haiti has been improving over the past two decades, itโs still a dire situation.
+Though food security in Haiti has been improving over the past two decades, it’s still a dire situation.

 Plan is urgently working to assess the needs of children in Haiti who have been impacted by this recent earthquake, and we are on standby, ready to provide support.

 Our experience shows that when girls and young women are engaged in disaster response, communities recover more quickly.
-Weโre aiming to lend that knowledge to partners on the ground in Haiti, ensuring support reaches the people who need it most and makes a true impact.
-Based on what we learned from global responses to Haitiโs 2010 earthquake, Plan is properly assessing the immediate needs of the communities and intending to coordinate with organizations that can help us effectively respond.
+We’re aiming to lend that knowledge to partners on the ground in Haiti, ensuring support reaches the people who need it most and makes a true impact.
+Based on what we learned from global responses to Haiti’s 2010 earthquake, Plan is properly assessing the immediate needs of the communities and intending to coordinate with organizations that can help us effectively respond.

 To move forward, we need your support now.
 Can children in Haiti count on your compassion?